Allan Legere: Imprisonment and death

 In August 2020, Legere applied for day parole.
-Although the parole board notice does not guarantee he will be granted day parole, the request raised concerns in the Miramichi community.
+Although the parole board notice did not guarantee he would be granted day parole, the request raised concerns in the Miramichi community.
 Legere was scheduled for a parole hearing on January 13, 2021, where he was denied.
+Legere was once again denied parole on December 12, 2025.

+Legere died on March 9, 2026, at the age of 78, while in custody at Edmonton Institution.